streamr-dev/streamr-client-java/README.md

 | withdrawTokensForSelfOrAsAdmin(String memberAddress, BigInteger amount, boolean sendToMainnet) | Transaction receipt | Withdraw members tokens to given address |
 | withdrawTokensForMember(BigInteger privateKey, String to, BigInteger amount, boolean sendToMainnet) | Transaction receipt | Withdraw members tokens |

-When withdrawing, you can choose to send tokens to sidechain or mainnet with the sendToMainnet boolean.
-If you withdraw to mainnet, you must port the resulting TransactionReceipt with ``DataUnionClientportTxToMainnet(txReceipt, prvKey)``, which costs ETH.
+When withdrawing, you can choose to send tokens to sidechain or mainnet with the `sendToMainnet` boolean.
+If you withdraw to mainnet, you must port the resulting TransactionReceipt with ``DataUnionClient.portTxToMainnet(txReceipt, prvKey)``, which costs ETH.
 If you keep tokens on sidechain, you can use the [xDai bridge](https://omni.xdaichain.com/) to transfer them to mainnet at a later time.

 ### Read-only functions (free)